dart-archive/vm_service_drivers/dart/tool/service_undocumented.md

 _roots_ is one of User or VM.
 The results are returned as a stream of [_Graph] events.

-Returns a ServiceObject (a specialization of an ObjRef).

 ### _clearCpuProfile

 ```